slsa-framework/slsa/docs/spec/v1.0/levels.md

 All of [Build L2], plus:

--   Build service implements strong controls to prevent runs from influencing one another, even within the same project.
+-   Build service implements strong controls to:
+    -  prevent runs from influencing one another, even within the same project.

--   Secret material used to sign the provenance must not be accessable to the user-defined build steps.
+    -  prevent secret material used to sign the provenance from being accessible to the user-defined build steps.

 > **TODO:** Add requirement about survey and audit as per the v1.0 proposal.